jschrier/blog/_posts/2023-11-25-Novels-about-National-Laboratories.md

 # Los Alamos

 - Thomas McMahon, [Principles of American Nuclear Chemistry](https://amzn.to/3Ghj3Av) conveyed by a late-20s-year old in psychotherapy as he recollects his boyhood as a 13-year old growing up in the shadow of the Manhattan project.
-Compelling read, all characters a roman a clef (e.g., the famous Italian Ferrini, the Danish physicist Ohr, ...).
+Compelling read, and it is a fun game to guess the pseudonyms (e.g., the famous Italian physicist [Ferrini](https://en.wikipedia.org/wiki/Enrico_Fermi#Manhattan_Project), the Danish physicist [Ohr](https://en.wikipedia.org/wiki/Niels_Bohr#Manhattan_Project), [Gloria Mundi who dies of cancer](https://en.wikipedia.org/wiki/Richard_Feynman#Manhattan_Project), ...).
 (I suppose there is a chapter at Oak Ridge early on, but LANL is really the home here.)

 # Berkeley